REMOVAL AND REINSTATEMENT - MASTER ROLL

 If you have been removed from the master roll for failure to register, you can be reinstated by registering and paying the required registration fee and any penalty due.

 Computing Penalties: Pursuant to Supreme Court Rule 756, ARDC will assess a penalty of $25 per month beginning with the year for which you first failed to register.
 The late fee is first added upon removal from the Master Roll but is retroactive to the beginning of the year.

 Please note that the $25 monthly penalty will continue to accrue indefinitely, for each successive year that you fail to register.

 If you have been removed or have not registered for more than 2 years, you will need to verify the amount you owe by contacting our Registration Department at email@example.com.

-NOTE: If you tender less than the full amount due, you will not be registered until the balance owing has been received.
+NOTE: If you tender less than the full amount due, you will not be registered until the balance owed has been received.